dotnet/android/Documentation/guides/BuildProcess.md

     When this property is `False`, then the `$(AndroidFastDeploymentType)` MSBuild property also controls what
-    will be embedd into the `.apk`, which can impact deployment and rebuidl times.
+    will be embedded into the `.apk`, which can impact deployment and rebuild times.

--   **EnableLLVM** &ndash; A boolean property that determines whether or not LLVM will be used when Ahead-of-Time compiling assemblines into native code.
+-   **EnableLLVM** &ndash; A boolean property that determines whether or not LLVM will be used when Ahead-of-Time compiling assemblies into native code.

     Support for this property was added in Xamarin.Android 5.1.